fetzerch/xbmc/project/cmake/README.md

 cmake --build . --config "Release" -- -verbose -jobs $(sysctl -n hw.ncpu)  # or: Build solution with Xcode KODI_HOME=$(pwd) ./Release/kodi.bin
 ```

+## Extra targets

+When using the makefile builds a few extra targets are defined:

+- `make check` builds and executes the test suite.

 ## Debugging the build